sharetribe/flex-docs/src/docs/concepts-transactions/change-transaction-process/index.md

 ### Payments

 Payments are a typical component of online marketplaces.
-Flex already has an integration with Stripe Connect using Custom Accounts, a payment gateway specifically designed for marketplaces allowing credit and debit card payments, commissions and delayed payouts.
+Sharetribe already has an integration with Stripe Connect using Custom Accounts, a payment gateway specifically designed for marketplaces allowing credit and debit card payments, commissions and delayed payouts.

 Note that Stripe Connect offers these functionalities in only certain countries; your platform _and_ your providers must be located in